B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 - A woman with a dog canoe down a river.
 - Woman and dog in rowboat on the water.

+So, we have two kinds of data: image and text
 # Processing Image data
-I used transferred learning to interpret the content of the images.
-Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task.
-It is popular approach in deep learning where pre-trained models are used as a starting point and in fact, so much of the progress in deep learning over the past few years is attributable to availability of such pre-trained models.
-There are many of Convolutional Neural Network (CNN) pre-trained models available to choose from such as VGG16, ResNet50, Xception.
-For tis project, I used the InceptionV3, which was created by Google Research and trained on ImageNet dataset (1.4M images) that includes 1000 different image classes.
+I used Convolutional Neural Network (CNN) and transfer learning to interpret the content of the images.
+Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a another task.
+This is a popular approach in deep learning where pre-trained models are used as a starting point and in fact, so much of the progress in deep learning over the past few years is attributable to availability of such pre-trained models.
+There are many CNN pre-trained models available to choose from, such as VGG16, ResNet50, Xception.
+For tis project, I used InceptionV3, which is efficient and has a great accuracy.
+It was created by Google Research in 2014 and was trained on ImageNet dataset (1.4M images), including 1000 different image classes.

-I converted all the images to size 299x299 as required by InceptionV3 and passed them to the model to extract the 2048 lentgh feature vectors also known as the "bottleneck features".
-For a classification tax a Sofmax function would be applied after this steps perform the classification task To do this I froze the Base layers of the model to .... and avoid relearning the features.
-The below image illustrates the model, inputs (images) and the vector.
-I then used this vector as an input to merge with the processed text data (descriptions), but more on this later!
+I converted all the images to size 299x299, as required by InceptionV3 and passed them to the model as inputs.
+Then instead of training the model all over gain, I froze the base layers that are already trained to quickly learn the features for a given image, and extract the resulted feature vectors of 2048-length (also known as the "bottleneck features").
+The below image shows inceptionV3's architecture, as well as the input and output.

-Add a quick description of how the model words, freezing base and extracting before the Softmax is applied: IncpetionV3 is a complex model, but in simple words ...

 ![InceptionV3](../assets/img/image_captions/InceptionV3.jpg){: .postImage}

+Note that for a classification task a Softmax function would been applied after this steps and on top of the feature vectors to classify images.
+But for the task at hand, we only need the feature vectors to later combine them with the text data and create another model.

 # Processing Text data (Captions)
 To be able to analyse the descriptions ...